Stay right here for our final news roundup and information overload.

 I wish I was wrong.

-I wish you weren't true.
+I wish it weren't true.

-Well, uh if it's booked as a legal fee, that seems appropriate considering Michael Cohn admitted he did the deal.
+But if you're looking at, okay, a bookkeeping error, okay, well, if it's booked as a legal fee, that seems appropriate considering Michael Cohen admitted he did the deal.

-He was Trump's quote fixer attorney, and he paid the money, uh, I know because I paid it, he said.
+I know because I paid it, he said.

-I mean, it's mostly young people, many women, and this is a borough where eighty percent or so voted against Donald Trump president.
+And this is a borough where 80% or so voted against Donald Trump for president.

-Is it is it gonna have to go to the Well, why would you expect a direct verdict from the judge when the judge in this case donated to Biden?
+Well, why would you expect a direct verdict from the judge when the judge in this case donated to Biden?

-I mean, obviously for his own uh s benefit.
+I mean, obviously for his own benefit.

-Uh and by the way, if anybody probably would benefit the most for Donald Trump not winning the election, it might be him uh in light of the fact that he's now facing new allegations of lying to Congress uh that were referred to the Biden's weaponized DOJ, but that DOJ could change come January of next year.
+And by the way, if anybody probably would benefit the most for Donald Trump not winning the election, it might be him in light of the fact that he's now facing new allegations of lying to Congress that were referred to the Biden's weaponized DOJ.

-Uh, but you got a guy, disbarred lawyer, Trump hater, released from prison, multi-year sentence, tax evasion, bank fraud, uh convicted of lying to Congress after lying under oath, more allegations uh pending, and I'm like, okay, why would anybody believe a word he says?
+But you got a guy, disbarred lawyer, Trump hater, released from prison, multi-year sentence, tax evasion, bank fraud, convicted of lying to Congress after lying under oath, more allegations pending.

 This is their star witness.